Placewith5s/Website/SECURITY.md

 # Security Policy

 ## Introduction
-At [Place with 5s](https://www.placewith5s.com), the security and privacy of our users is a top priority.
+At [Placewith5s](https://www.placewith5s.com), the security and privacy of our users is a top priority.
 This document outlines the security measures we implement to protect our site and any information exchanged by visitors.
 Since our platform does not require login or sign-up, we focus on ensuring the anonymity and safety of our users.

 ## Reporting a Vulnerability
 If you believe you have found a security vulnerability on our website, we encourage you to report it responsibly.
 Please follow the process below: